 Examines nursing care of selected individuals, throughout the lifespan with a special focus on the geriatric population experiencing complex and multidimensional alterations in neurological, respiratory, cardiac, hematologic/oncologic and renal function.
-In addition to these medical/surgical concepts, trauma, disaster preparedness and critical care will be addressed.
+In addition to these medical/ surgical concepts, trauma, disaster preparedness and critical care will be addressed.
 Contains 16 hours of psychiatric nursing clinical which applies previous learning in acute care and/or community care settings.
 Focuses on applying previous learning in the advanced care of mental health patients.
 The pharmacologic management of these patients will also be analyzed.
 (Section one of a two-part course.)
-Prerequisite: NURS 277, 278, 279 with minimum grade of C (2.0) in each.
+Prerequisite: NURS 275, NURS 278, and NURS 279 with a "B-" or higher.